 Unofficial Transcripts | Required for Initial Admission Decision

-Applicants who are currently in their senior year at a U.S. undergraduate institution may apply for admission, but acceptance will be contingent upon receipt of a final transcript indicating all senior year grades and conferral of the bachelor’s degree.
-Applicants who have attended institutions outside of the U.S. must hold a degree equivalent to a U.S. bachelor’s degree at the time of applying.
+Applicants who are currently in their senior year at an undergraduate institution may apply for admission, but acceptance will be contingent upon receipt of a final transcript indicating all senior year grades and conferral of the bachelor’s degree.

-- We do not require official transcripts for: (1) Degree programs completed at Baruch College or other City University of New York (CUNY) college within the last five years, (2) study abroad programs, or (3) transcripts from institutions where you took and transferred in 10 credits or less into your final degree program
+- We do not require official transcripts for: (1) Degree programs completed at Baruch College or other City University of New York (CUNY) college within the last five years or (2) study abroad programs.

 - International Applicants: If you are applying with a degree from outside the United States, please visit our International Applicants page to see whether you need to have your transcript evaluated by an outside agency.

 If you receive an offer of admission, you will then be required to provide official transcripts.
 Guidance will be provided at that point on how those can be submitted.

 International education systems vary around the world and therefore our admissions committee needs to understand the comparability of international qualifications with U.S. degrees.
 If you have a degree from another country you may need to submit an international credential evaluation, depending on the graduate program you apply for.

 Three-year Bachelor’s Degrees: We generally accept three-year Bachelor’s degrees from the following countries: Australia, Bahamas (University of West Indies only), Canada, European Union members, India, Israel, and United Kingdom (excluding Scotland).
 A credential evaluation may still be required.
 Please refer to the table below.`